s7au/Incrementer-Spring/README.md

-Shawn Au Paytm Code Challenge
+Shawn Au Code Challenge

+This was originally a code challenge for a company application.
+I figure it would be pretty useful to remind myself of Spring concepts.

 Run using the command
 mvn spring-boot:run